What Is the Truth Behind Reducing Balance Loan Calculations?

 return schedule

-Section 4: Interest Cost Comparison (Reducing Balance vs Flat Rate)
+How Does Interest Cost Comparison (Reducing Balance vs Flat Rate) Work?

-The table below contrasts the financial cost of a $30,000 loan at an 8% interest rate for a 5-year tenure:
+The table below starkly contrasts the true financial cost of a $30,000 loan at an 8% interest rate for a standard 5-year tenure:

 Interest MethodMonthly Installment (EMI)Total Interest PaidActual Annual Percentage Rate (APR)